-1. Ecotherapy - Take a walk in nature
+1. Ecotherapy - Take a run or walk in nature

 71% of participants taking a walk in nature had reduced scores for depression